ccy3691/create-t3-app-drizzle-orm/README.md

 The db:push script in the package.json will create a migration and migrate the schema.

-NextAuth will work with this project using the twitch socail login.
+NextAuth will work with this project using the twitch social login.

 I also made a simple onboard flow.

+There are still outstanding issues with this, just threw it together quickly as a fun project.

 # Create T3 App